 8. Set clear expectations.

-Building trust is more likely to happen when people have clarity around what is expected of them.
+Building trust in the workplace is more likely to happen when people have clarity around what is expected of them.
 It’s easy to cross lines when they aren’t clear.
 A study from Gallup discovered that only 50 percent of employees are aware of what their manager expects from them at work.
 Clarity limits workplace conflict and upset by establishing guidelines for what is expected and accepted.
 It also informs people of what will not be tolerated in the workplace.
 When a leader creates these boundaries, they set clear perimeters for how the team operates.

 To avoid the potential breakdown of work relationships try: